Divyanshu708/19-worldwise/README.md

+# Using this react projects any user can mark the location anywhere in the world map and can add info like when they visited the place, place name, notes about the place, date.etc

+# How to install:

+step-1:
+### `npm i`

+step-2:
+### `npm run dev`

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.